giovanni-iannaccone/eikon/CONTRIBUTING.md

 4. Push your changes to your fork.
 5. Create a pull request to the main repository.

-Read <a href="/docs/">documentation</a> to know more about the actual implementation of raccoon
+Read <a href="/docs/">documentation</a> to know more about the actual implementation of eikon

 ## 👨‍💻 Development guidelines
 - **Modularity**: functions should be small and focused on a single responsibility
 - **Separation of Concerns**: maintain clear separation between business logic and utility functions
 - **Documentation**: add comments to explain complex logic, particularly when working with external libraries
-- **Avoid external libraries**: try to keep raccoon as lightweight as possible, implement everything from scratch
+- **Avoid external libraries**: try to keep eikon as lightweight as possible, implement everything from scratch

 ## 🎨 Code style
 - **Naming**: use classic C++ naming rules, snake_case for variables and functions and PascalCase for classes